Jenil-10/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by: jenil pio j
+ Developed by: JENIL PIO J

  RegisterNumber: 212223220040